kitft/funsearch/README.md

 A high-performance implementation of program search using LLMs, built for discovering mathematical algorithms and solving optimization problems.
 We essentially run a genetic programming algorithm with LLMs as the mutation/breeding operator.

-This version adds parallel processing, updated tooling, and many more features to the original DeepMind implementation.
+This funsearch repo adds parallel processing, updated tooling, and many more features compared to the original *funsearch*.
+It should be relatively user-friendly.

 ## Features